Nick7421/weCamp/README.md

 - [Nodemon](https://nodemon.io/)

 ## Create database and tables
+* Positico is a great application for using the database.

 * Create a new database called `wecamp`.
 Copy and paste the SQL from the database.sql into a new SQL query.
 All inserts must be done in order from top to bottom in the database.sql due to dependencies.